1. Entrance From Republic Street

 The chapel assigned to the Anglo-Bavarian Langue was originally the shrine where the Order’s holy relics were kept.
-At some stage the relics had been moved to the sacristy on account of the humidity within this chapel.
-In the late 17th century the altar dedicated to St Charles was brought to this site from the passage in front of the oratory.
-The altarpiece represents St Charles Borromeo Cardinal Archbishop of Milan, the renowned reformer of the Catholic faith, being presented to the Virgin Mary.
-The painting has recently been attributed to the French artist Claudio Francesco Beaumont.
+The relics had been moved to the sacristy because the humidity within this chapel.
+The altarpiece represents St Charles Borromeo Cardinal Archbishop of Milan, the renowned reformer of the Catholic faith being presented to the Virgin Mary.

-It was only in 1782, after several years of suppression within the Order on account of the English Reformation, that Grand Master Emmanuel de Rohan-Polduc obtained a papal bull to revive the English langue which included the kingdom of Scotland, Wales and Ireland.
-The decoration of the chapel commenced in the early years of the 17th century after Fra Raymundo de Vere, bailiff of Majorca left funds in his will of 1598.
+The embellishment of the chapel commenced in the early years of the seventeenth century by Fra Raymundo de Vere, bailiff of Majorca who left funds for the chapel in his will of 1598.
 The frieze holds an inscription of his donation and his coat-of-arms was installed above the cornice.
-The bronze gate mounted on to the marble balustrade once belonged to the Chapel of Philermos where it served as an iconostasis.
+The bronze gate mounted on to the marble balustrade once belonged to the Chapel of Philermos.
 It was brought to this chapel when the silver gate was installed in its stead.

 The chapel contains only one tombstone belonging to Fra Francois Collongue de Foresta who died in 1687.

-The funerary monuments within this chapel belong to Grand Master Antoine de Paule (1623-1636) and Grand Master Jean Lascaris Castellar (1636-1657.
-The centre of the dome of the chapel bears the coat-of-arms of Grand Master La Cassiere whilst the imperial crown is accompanied with fleurs-de-lys the symbol of the French knights of which the langue of Provence formed part.
+The funerary monuments within this chapel belong to Grand Master Antoine de Paule who reigned from 1623 to 1636 and Grand Master Jean Lascaris Castellar who reigned from 1636 to 1657.
+The coat-of-arms of Grand Master La Cassiere is displayed in the centre of the dome whilst an imperial crown accompanied with fleurs-de-lys serves as the symbol of the French knights of the langue of Provence.

-In 1838 the chapel was redecorated by the artist Giuseppe Hyzler who was a follower of the Nazarenes, a movement that aspired to reform Christian art.
-The carvings of the walls were simplified to incorporate a plain crowned cross of St John representing the Order and the fleur-de-lys of the Langue of France.
-The altar was replaced by a simple elegant version in white marble and the surrounding walls remodelled.
-The chapel holds four magnificent funerary monuments of Vicomte de Beaujolais, brother to King Louis Philippe of France as well as the monuments to Grand Master Adrien de Wignacourt, Grand Master Fra Emmanuel de Rohan and that of Marquis de Wignacourt.
+In 1838 the chapel was redecorated during a movement that aspired to reform Christian art.
+The carvings of the walls were simplified to incorporate, amongst the fleur-de-lys, a plain crown and the eight-pointed cross.
+The altar was replaced by a simple elegant version in white marble.
+The chapel has four funerary monuments which hold the Viscount of Beaujolais, brother to King Louis Philippe of France, Grand Master Adrien de Wignacourt, Grand Master Fra Emmanuel de Rohan and that of Marquis de Wignacourt.

 5. The chapel of the Langue of Italy

-The chapel of the Langue of Italy was dedicated to the Immaculate Conception and St Catherine of Alexandria, the patron saint of the Italian Knights.
-The chapel is true to the Baroque concept of one aesthetic expression where architecture, sculpture and painting are conceived as a whole.
-The decoration of the chapel was made at the personal expense of Fra Francesco Sylos who was ambassador to the Viceroy of Sicily and commander of Palermo and Agrigento.
-On a pale blue background the walls were decorated with a splendid arrangement in low relief with magisterial coronets and imperial crowns alternately placed with the eight-pointed cross of the Order, double-headed eagle as a symbol of the Holy Roman Empire and the monogram RC.
-The pilasters were carved with exquisite acanthus leaves as a reference to the grandeur of classical antiquity and garlands of fruit as symbols of the munificence of the reign of Grand Master Raphael Cotoner.
-The moulding of the cornice was decorated with scallops and crosses, symbols from the coat-of-arms of Fra Francesco Sylos whilst the frieze running above bears the inscription stating the donation of this knight.
+The chapel of the langue of Italy was dedicated to St Catherine of Alexandria, the patron saint of the Italian knights.
+The embellishment of the chapel was made at the personal expense of Fra Francesco Sylos who was ambassador to the Viceroy of Sicily and commander of Palermo and Agrigento.
+The walls were decorated with magisterial coronets and imperial crowns alternately, the eight-pointed cross of the Order and the double-headed eagle as a symbol of the Holy Roman Empire and the monogram RC as symbols of the munificence of the reign of Grand Master Raphael Cotoner.
 The altar and reredos were constructed in 1733 and designed by Romano Carapecchia (1666-1738).
 The relics of St Euphemia of Calcedonia are kept in this altar.
 The statues of St Catherine and St Alexandria stand on large scrolled corbels to either side of the altar.

 The Passage way takes visitors from the Republic Street entrance to the main nave.

 The langue of Germany included the priories of Austria, Norway, Sweden, Denmark, Switzerland, Poland, Hungary, Alsace and the Netherlands.
-The decoration of this chapel commenced in 1664.
-The walls of the chapel were carved with intricate designs including the double-headed eagle which was adopted by the German Langue as its emblem and appears throughout the chapel.
+The embellishment of this chapel commenced in 1664 with the intricate carvings of the walls with the double-headed eagle which was adopted by the German Langue.

 8. Passage to sacristy